 The Mount Haemus Award

-Thanks to the generosity of the Order's patroness, Dwina Murphy-Gibb, who helped to establish the award in its first decade, the Order grants a scholarship each year for original research in Druidism and related subjects.
+Thanks to the generosity of the Order's patroness, Dwina Murphy-Gibb, the Order grants a scholarship each year for original research in Druidism and related subjects.
 We have called this scholarship the Mount Haemus Award, after the apocryphal Druid grove of Mt Haemus that was said to have been established near Oxford in 1245.

 Each research paper is published online here, and is also delivered as a lecture at a Mount Haemus Award day held every four years.
 In addition, every eight years, the papers are gathered together and published in a book.